-California law has not always conformed to federal law regarding depreciation methods, special credits, or accelerated write-offs.
+California law has not always conformed to federal law regarding depreciation methods. special credits, or accelerated write-offs.
 Consequently, the recovery periods and the basis on which the depreciation is calculated may be different from the amounts used for federal purposes.
 Reportable differences may occur if all or part of your assets were placed in service:

-- Before January 1, 1987.
+Before January 1, 1987.
 California disallowed depreciation under the federal Accelerated Cost Recovery System (ACRS).
-California depreciation is calculated in the same manner as in prior years for those assets. - On or after January 1, 1987.
-California provides special credits and accelerated write-offs that affect the California basis for qualifying assets.
+California depreciation is calculated in the same manner as in prior years for those

+- On or after January 1, 1987, California provides special credits and accelerated write-offs that affect the California basis for qualifying assets.
 California does not conform to all the changes to federal law enacted in 1993.
 Therefore, the California basis or recovery periods may be different for some assets. - On or after September 11, 2001.
-California has not conformed to the federal Job Creation and Worker Assistance Act of 2002 which allows taxpayers to take an additional first year depreciation deduction and Alternative Minimum Tax depreciation adjustment for property placed in service after September 10, 2001. - Amortization of Certain Intangibles.
-California conforms to IRC Section 197 relating to the amortization of intangibles as of January 1, 1994.
-There is no separate California election required or allowed.
-However, for IRC Section 197 property acquired before January 1, 1994, the California adjusted basis as of January 1, 1994, must be amortized over the remaining federal amortization period. - American Recovery and Reinvestment Act of 2009.
-California does not conform to the additional 50% first year special depreciation for qualified property acquired and placed in service on or after December 31, 2007.
+California has not conformed to the federal Job Creation and Worker Assistance Act of 2002 which allows taxpayers to take an additional first year depreciation deduction and Alternative Minimum Tax depreciation adjustment for property placed in service after September 10, 2001.